Flowko/ScssToCssFlow/README.md

 ![Statusbar control](./images/usage.png)

 ## Installation
-> Search `vswebcompilerflow` and install in the marketplace.
+> Search `vswebcompilerflow` and install it from the marketplace.